 Instructions

-- Turn the dough to a work surface and knead for 4-5 minutes until a smooth dough forms.
-The dough should be smooth and not sticky.
-If needed, add more flour or water (1 Tablespoon at a time) to reach your desired consistency.
+- Transfer the dough to a smooth work surface and knead for 4-5 minutes until a smooth dough forms.
+The dough will be slightly tacky.
+If the dough feels too sticky, add more flour (1 Tablespoon at a time) to reach your desired consistency.

-- Transfer the dough to a large, greased bowl and cover with plastic wrap.
-Let the dough rise for 90 minutes or until doubled in size.
+- Transfer the dough to a large, oiled bowl.
+Cover and let rise for 90 minutes or until doubled in size.

-- Turn the dough out onto a smooth surface and divide into 8 equal-size pieces.
-For me, each portion was about 136g.
+- Turn the dough out onto a smooth surface and divide into 8 equal-sized pieces.
+For me, each portion was about 153g.
 Using the palm of your hand, roll each piece into a smooth ball.
 Use your thumb to press through the center of each ball, stretching the hole to form your bagel shape.
 Make this hole larger than you think it should be - the dough will expand quite a bit while boiling and baking.
-Lightly cover the bagels with a clean dish towel or plastic wrap to rest for 20 minutes while you prepare the next step.
+Lightly cover the bagels with a clean dish towel or plastic wrap to rest for 20-30 minutes while you prepare the next step.

-- Place each bagel in the boiling water for 15-30 seconds on each side**.
+- Place each bagel in the boiling water for 15-30 seconds on each side*.
 You can likely fit 2-3 bagels in the pot at a time, but make sure there is enough room for them to float openly.
-Remove the bagels from the boiling water using a slotted spoon or spatula, letting excess water drip off, and transfer to the prepared baking sheets.
+The bagels should float, but it may take a few seconds, and you may need to nudge them off the bottom of the pot.
+Remove the bagels from the boiling water using a slotted spoon or spatula, let excess water drip off, and transfer to the prepared baking sheets.
 If needed, you can reshape the bagels a little after they've cooled.

 - Bake for 18-22 minutes or until golden brown.
 Let cool fully before slicing and serving.